rfcx/guardian-software/README.md

 1. On the Orange Pi board there are two LEDs, red and green. **Red** indicates the **power** is connected and **green** indicates that the device is **ON**.
 Make sure that the power that connected to the Orange Pi is **5V**.
 If not the LEDs brightness will be low and cannot start the operating system.
 2. By default the Orange Pi comes with both COM 1 jumpers in the correct position.
 No need to ever change them it seems.
 COM 2 jumper should be ON only when flashing the device (the rest of the time it should be OFF/removed).
-3. The OrangePi do not come with the **IMEI number**.
-You need to set it by yourself following the instructions below.
-Before install any roles, you should set the **IMEI number first**.
+3. The OrangePi does not come with a pre-set **IMEI number**.
+You will need to set it yourself by following the instructions below.
 4. Before using any roles, make sure there is the internet connection.
 5. **Timezone automatically** need to uncheck so that Admin role can change it.
 6. **Default Write Disk** need to set to **Phone Storage** although sd card is installed.